0CyberNetiK0/cn-stuck/README.md

 # cn-stuck
 If you're stuck in a dungeon or somewhere, use /stuck to get out!

-Script was made for 3 framework ESX, QBCore and OLD QBCore
+Script was made for standalone so for any framework available

-If you are using ESX you need to download this standalone progressbar!

 https://forum.cfx.re/t/release-progress-bars-1-0-standalone/526287